distcomp/SvF/README.md

 # How to cite
 **Please, cite the first of the above articles if you'll use the technology.**

+# References
+This mathematical technology has been successfully used in various fields of applied research.
+[Here you can find a list of references to publications concerning application of SvF-technology](https://github.com/distcomp/SvF/blob/main/svf-reference.md).

 # How to install
 Current implementation of the SvF-technolosy is based on [Everest Python API](https://gitlab.com/everest/python-api) and [SSOP Everest Application](https://optmod.distcomp.org/apps/vladimirv/solve-set-opt-probs), which have to be cloned from their Git-repos. **So, use the following command for correct cloning**